 With the onset of Agile, tracking the progress of a project has changed, as follows:

-- Such projects use a wide range of tools to run builds, managing releases, etc. These tools produce a large volume of data, however, we need to extrapolate insights from the data.
+- Such projects use a wide range of tools to run builds, managing releases, etc. These tools produce a large volume of data, however, we need to get insights from the data.

 - Project teams need to track Agile metrics, e.g., sprint burndown, velocity, lead time, cycle time, etc.